-No table of contents entries found.
+HISTORIC RESEARCH CONDUCTED INTO LOWESTOFT TOILETS……..………………35

-INTRO
+INTRODUCTION

 Going to the toilet is a universal need.
 Public toilets are a necessity for anyone who wants to enjoy public spaces if those public spaces are not to be degraded.
 Public toilets are especially important for older people, disabled people, families (especially those with babies and very young children), tourists and visitors.
 Also, since opening hours were extended for licensed premises, there has been a greater need for public toilets to be open for longer.

 This strategy has been developed to put in place a policy with regard to public conveniences, their provision, maintenance, refurbishment and costs as well as look at options and make recommendations regarding the public conveniences for which Lowestoft Town Council has responsibility.